If you have any nagging doubts about your business insurance then speak to the Swinton Business team today Find out more

 And the city region remains a centre for entrepreneurialism.

-Between 2010 and 2017, the number of businesses in Greater London increased by 44%, reaching 566,715, led by Lambeth, Newham, and Barking and Dagenham.
+Between 2010 and 2017, the number of businesses in Greater London increased by 44%, reaching 566,715.
+This has been led by Newham, Barking and Dagenham, and Hackney, where businesses have grown 120%, 103% and 93% respectively.
 In fact, the top 12 UK authorities for growth in business numbers during that time period, were all in Greater London.

 The city is particularly supportive of technology start-ups, with a number of hubs and incubators set up to foster their success.